JimDaly/ClientSideFetchXmlObjectLibraries/README.md

 ##Why aren't these in the CRM SDK?
 A combination of reasons:
 * It isn't known whether people are interested in this style of composing queries.
-If we publish them in the SDK it would seem like this is something the CRM product team thinks people want an need.
+If we publish them in the SDK it would seem like this is something the CRM product team thinks people want and need.
 You might start seeing questions about it on certification exams.
 * I wrote these on my own time just as an experiment.
 If I include them in the SDK we are obligated to maintain them.
 * I used some code I found on stack overflow to implement hash values for classes which may be in a collection.
 (See [Why do some classes have a read-only hash property?](#why-do-some-classes-have-a-read-only-hash-property)) This is not allowed for official Microsoft samples.
 * I would like to share these with the community.
-If you have an enhancement, GitHub makes it easy for you to contribute it.
+If you have an enhancement, GitHub makes it easy for you to contribute to it or fork it.